grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 #### A simple example: separation of reading from writing

-Let's assume we have a class representing organizational structure in our application.
+Let's assume we have a class in our application that represents enterprise organizational structure.
 This application exposes two APIs.
-Through the first one, it is notified on any changes made to the organizational structure by an administrator.
+The first one serves for notifications about changes of organizational structure by an administrator (so that our class can update its data).
 The second one is for client-side operations on the organizational data, like listing all employees.
 The interface for the organizational structure class may contain methods used by both these APIs:

 {lang="csharp"}
 ~~~